directvt/vtm/doc/settings.md

 </config>
 ```

-Note: `$0` will be expanded to the fully qualified current module filename when the configuration is loaded.
+Note: The `$0` tag will be expanded to the fully qualified current module filename when the configuration is loaded.